hksung/ASC-analyzer/README.md

 # ASC-analyzer

-The ASC Analyzer extracts Argument Structure Constructions (ASCs) from raw English texts and computes indices related to ASC usage.
+The ASC analyzer extracts Argument Structure Constructions (ASCs) from raw English texts and computes indices related to ASC usage.

 ## Installation
-To ensure stability and compatibility, we recommend installing dependencies in the following order:
+To ensure stability, I recommend installing dependencies in the following order:

 1. Install `spaCy`:
    ```bash